Mallikarjunan-29/blue-team-docker/README.md

 What This Lab Does
 ✅ Ingests AWS CloudTrail logs from S3
-✅ Uses a Python + Boto3 script to pull logs regularly via cron ✅ Parses CloudTrail JSON with a custom props.conf
+✅ Uses a Python + Boto3 script to pull logs regularly via cron ✅ Parses JSON logs with a custom props.conf
 ✅ Mounts as a Splunk App using Docker
-✅ Sets up a triggered alert to catch suspicious IAM events ✅ Modular repo: Easily expandable to include GuardDuty, Azure, GCP, SOAR (n8n), etc.
+✅ Sets up a triggered alert to catch suspicious events ✅ Modular repo: Easily expandable to include multi lab environments

 Project Structure